alinatp/cse15l-lab-reports/Report3.md

  ```

  What does it do?
  * The `-name` command searches the files that macthes the specific name.
+Looking at the first example of this command, when using the command and using the star `*.txt` it will return all the files that end in txt.
+So not only does the `-name` command return files of a specifc name but also of specific types like a text file.

 ---